 Analysis of sperm motility

-A seminogram is the diagnostic test used for its detection.
-During sperm analysis, a drop of semen is introduced into the sperm-counting chamber (Makler or Neubauer chamber) under the microscope, and 100 spermatozoids are counted.
+During sperm analysis, a drop of semen is introduced into the sperm-counting chamber (Makler or Neubauer chamber) and observed under the microscope.
+Next, the movement of approximately 200 spermatozoids is studied.

 According to criteria established by the WHO, a man does not suffer from asthenozoospermia, that is to say, their sperm has normal motility when it presents:

 - Values equal to or above 40% of motile sperm (progressive and non-progressive).

 - Values above 32% of sperm with progressive motility, that is to say, capable of moving forward.

 If you want to learn more about sperm motility, you can continue reading here: What values are normal in sperm motility analysis?

 Classification according to severity